-Tis the season to be prepping!
-Get excited because now is the time to get the ball rolling and start preparing a site for native grasses.
-The first and most important step in this process is tackling the weed problem.
-Beginning a transformation from introduced pasture or lawn to native, without adequate weed control, can exponentially increase your time spent on weed management in the long run.
-It also, may hinder the establishment and vigor of the natives you sow.
+Now is the time to start preparing a site for native grasses to be ready for the first autumn rains.
+The most important step in this process is tackling the weed problem.
+To change from an introduced pasture or lawn to native grasses without adequate weed control can exponentially increase your time spent on weed management in the long run.

 – What is growing there now?

 – What has been growing there in the past?